irods/irods/manual.rst

  irods@hostname:~/ $ iadmin modzone tempZone name <newzonename>
- If you modify the local zone name, you and other users will need to change your .irodsEnv files to use it, you may need to update irods.config and, if rules use the zone name, you'll need to update core.re.
+ If you modify the local zone name, you and other users will need to change your .irodsEnv files to use it, you may need to update /etc/irods/irods.config and, if rules use the zone name, you'll need to update /etc/irods/core.re.
 This command will update various tables with the new name and rename the top-level collection.
  Do you really want to modify the local zone name? (enter y or yes to do so):y OK, performing the local zone rename